christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 And the later layers show the most spread.
-Progressing through the layers, it seems tokens are clustering based on formal similarities.
-Showing clear seperation of key tokens (John, cat, basket, box) and having close proximity to one another in later layers (John, cat, basket).
+Progressing through the layers, it seems tokens are clustering based on functional similarities in the text.
+Showing clear seperation of key tokens early on (John, cat, basket, box) and having close proximity to one another in later layers, showing what could be a false belief (John, cat, basket).

 <br>